 I thought I would start out the first month not with a cookbook per se but with a love story.
 This wonderful book was lent to me by a nurse colleague at just the right time in my life and it inspired me to create this blog, it felt fitting to include it.
 My Berlin Kitchen is a story about a young woman torn between two continents mixed in with self discovery, romance and recipes.
 A Year at Portsmouth is about a bereaved middle aged woman who now cooks and writes as a way to process grief and to heal.
 No comparison at all.
 I’m just writing to share my story about her, our sisterhood and because I must, somehow, rediscover myself.

-Yeast dough: 3/4 cup whole milk, 1/4 ounce of fresh yeast or 1 package dry, 1/4 cup sugar, 4 cups all purpose flour, 2 large eggs, 4 tablespoons softened unsalted butter, 1/2 teaspoon salt
+Ingredients for dough: 3/4 cup 2% or whole milk, 1/4 ounce of fresh yeast or 1 package dry, 1/4 cup sugar, 4 cups all purpose flour, 2 large eggs at room temperature, 4 tablespoons softened unsalted butter, 1/2 teaspoon salt, neutral tasting vegetable oil

-Filling: 2 cups whole milk, grated lemon peel of 1/2 lemon, 1 teaspoon cinnamon, 1 teaspoon vanilla, 1/3 cup sugar, pinch of salt, 1/3 cup semolina, 1 cup fresh poppy seeds
+Ingredients for filling: 2 cups 2% or whole milk, grated lemon peel of 1/2 lemon, 1 teaspoon ground cinnamon, 1 teaspoon vanilla, 1/3 cup sugar, pinch of salt, 1/3 cup semolina plus 2 tablespoons, 1 cup poppy seeds

 - First make the dough.
-Heat the milk until lukewarm, add yeast and 1 teaspoon of the sugar to activate the yeast.
+Heat the milk until lukewarm (ideally 110-115F), add yeast and 1 teaspoon of the sugar to activate the yeast.
 Stir and let stand until mixture starts to get foamy.

-- Pour the flour into a large bowl, add sugar, then begin to stir incorporating with each stir, Add eggs, butter and salt.
+- Pour the flour into a large bowl, add sugar, then begin to stir in milk incorporating with each stir, Add eggs, butter and salt.
 Begin kneading with hands within the bowl.
 It will be sticky, don’t worry.
 Dump onto a lightly floured counter and knead 3-5 minutes until smooth.

 - Wash out bowl, dry and rub butter into bowl, add dough and let rise until double in a draft free area, about an hour or more.